 The Johnstone Strait and Broughton Archipelago area has been occupied by the first peoples for at least 9,000 years.
 They have a rich cultural heritage that brings a real sense of history here.

-In recent years the Europeans have created another history that may only be 150 yrs old, but has had a real deep impact on the area.
+In recent years the Europeans have created another history that may only be 150 yrs old but has had a really deep impact on the area.

 During the second world war, the Cove was a relay station for the Canadian Military.
 Many of the old buildings at Telegraph Cove are from this period of history.